-In May this year for the mental health awareness month, Nature published an interesting collection, I found this article and this one quite sticking.
+In May 2018, for the mental health awareness month, Nature published an interesting collection where I found this article and this one quite striking.
 They also have a support page with a list of mental healthcare organizations in a few countries.
 A great website worth checking and sharing is from the Academic Mental Health Collective, they also have a good resource page and nice articles.

 Thanks for reading and feel free to leave a comment below :)

 Links to these services for students and staff at the University of Fribourg (Switzerland) where I did my PhD:

 Sign-up to receive my new articles directly in your emails and to access subscribers-only contents! :)